rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 **Witch's Focus.** With your experience (and particular focus) in long term curses and boons, you can focus on many ongoing magical effects at once.
 You can concentrate on 2 effects at once instead of 1.
 This increases by 1 when you reach 6th, 10th and 14th level, respectively.
 (OBS: _you still need to pay 1PM/turn for each effect you're concentrating on_).

 ### Especialização
-A partir do nível 2, escolha uma perícia entre **Persuasão, Enganação, Intimidação, Performance**.
+A partir do nível 2, escolha uma perícia entre **Persuasão, Enganação, Intimidação e Performance**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
 No nível 6, escolha uma perícia adicional.

 ### Witch Feats
 Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
 You may instead of a Witch feat take a Caster or General Feat of your choice.